jyztintan/tp/docs/UserGuide.md

 - If `INDEX` is `3`, the 3rd client's information will be edited.
 - It is optional to edit any field (i.e, you can choose to edit any combination of fields so long there is at least 1).
 - The current information will be overwritten with the input provided.
-- When editing the `TAG`, existing tags will be overwritten with the new tag(s) provided.
+- When editing the `TAG`, all existing tags will be overwritten with the new tag(s) provided.
 If you want to edit the client to be both a buyer and seller, include both tags i.e. `t/Buyer t/Seller``
+- All fields must follow the respective [Specific Format Requirements](#format-requirements)

 Examples: